flut1/flipper-plugin-react-native-inspect-json/packages/flipper-plugin-react-native-inspect-json/readme.md

 object which have been expanded in the tree view in Flipper.

 The plugin has been created for usage with a global MobX store, of which you can find an example below.
 However, it should also work with other kinds of objects.
-Keep in mind that this plugin does not track changes to the object and send updates to Flipper accordingly.
-You would have to implement your own change tracking that calls `updateState()`.
+Keep in mind that this plugin does not track changes to the object.
+If you don't use MobX, you would have to implement your own change tracking that calls `updateState()`.

 ## Installation
 In Flipper: